fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 ![](../../images/0/28b.png)

-If you are not a student at the University of Helsinki, you can get a student number by registering for the course through [Open University](/en/part0/general_info#sign-up-for-the-exam).
+If you are not a student at the University of Helsinki, you can get a student number by registering for the course through [Open University](/en/part0/general_info#sign-up-for-the-exam), see [this](/en/part0/general_info#where-do-i-get-my-university-of-helsinki-student-number) for more info.

 You will receive your credits after you have submitted enough exercises for a passing grade, passed the exam and let us know through the exercise submission system that you have completed the course: